cmseguin/khata/README.md

 - `IsAnyCode(codes ...int) bool`: Returns whether the error has the same code as one of the codes passed as arguments.
 - `IsExitCode(code int) bool`: Returns whether the error has the same exit code as the one passed as an argument.
 - `IsAnyExitCode(codes ...int) bool`: Returns whether the error has the same exit code as one of the codes passed as arguments.
-- `IsTemplate(template *Template) bool`: Returns whether the error has the same template as the one passed as an argument.
+- `IsInstanceOf(template *Template) bool`: Returns whether the error is a direct child of the template passed as an argument.
-- `IsAnyTemplate(templates ...*Template) bool`: Returns whether the error has the same template as one of the templates passed as arguments.
+- `IsRelatedTo(template *Template) bool`: Returns whether the error is related to the template passed as an argument.
+An error is related to a template if it is a direct or inderect child of the template.
 - `IsFatal() bool`: Returns whether the error is fatal.
 Fatal errors are errors that have an exit code other than -1.

 ```go